Valiantsin2021/AT_JS_HT3_Valiantsin_Lutchanka/Readme.md

 - In Build settings - choose Add build step > Execute Windows batch command > npm test.
 - In Post-build Actions - choose Publish HTML reports > HTML directory to archive - newman > Index page - index.html > Report title HTML Report
 - Save the job and click on Build now.
+- To see the HTML report click on HTML Report after the job build finished.

+To see GitHub Actions results:

+- Click on Actions > last workflow run > build > Run API tests

 Run in Newman: